We've reviewed (and re-reviewed) more than 100 of the best web hosting providers so we know what makes the absolute best website hosting service.

 Unlimited bandwidth: Yes | Free SSL certificate: Yes | DDoS protection: Yes | Disk Storage: 100GB

-Hostinger hails from Lithuania and is one of the biggest providers of free web hosting via its 000webhosting brand, They have well over 30 million users and some of the lowest prices thanks to low running costs and overheads.
-They prefer to use their own technology (for example they have their own customised control panel instead of the ubiquitous Cpanel) in order to have a tighter control on performance and features.
+Hostinger hails from Lithuania, and is one of the biggest providers of free web hosting via its 000webhosting brand.
+It has well over 30 million users, and some of the lowest prices thanks to low running costs and overheads.
+Hostinger prefers to use its own technology (for example, it has its own customized control panel instead of the ubiquitous Cpanel), so that it can better control performance and features.

-Its cheapest offer at the moment is an $0.80 (per month) web hosting package if you take a four year contract, great if you want to kickstart a small online venture but still limited because there’s no SSL or domain name bundled.
+Its cheapest offer at the moment is an $0.80 (per month) web hosting package if you take a four-year contract, which is great if you want to kickstart a small online venture, but still limited because there’s no SSL or domain name bundled.

-Our preference goes to their business package which offers unlimited bandwidth, MySQL databases, GIT integrations, SSH, CloudFlare DDoS protection and email accounts plus daily backups (something others charge), 100GB SSD-based disk space - exclusively for TechRadar readers - and SSL, all for only $3.45 per month when you take out a four-year contract (that’s just under $166 and a saving of $600 or 78%).
+Our preference goes to Hostinger's business package, which offers unlimited bandwidth, MySQL databases, GIT integrations, SSH, CloudFlare DDoS protection and email accounts, plus daily backups (something others charge for), 100GB SSD-based disk space – exclusively for TechRadar readers – and SSL, all for only $3.45 per month when you take out a four-year contract (that’s just under $166 over the period of the contract, and a saving of $600 or 78%).

 Best for SMBs